liferay/liferay-docs/devGuide/en/chapters/02-liferays-developer-tools.markdown

 Liferay makes every effort to remain tool agnostic, so you can choose the tools that work best for you.
 If you don't want to use Liferay IDE, you can use Liferay's Plugins Software Development Kit (SDK) all by itself.
-The Plugins SDK is based on Apache Ant, and can be used along with any editor or Integrated Development Environment (IDE).
+The Plugins SDK is based on Apache Ant and can be used along with any editor or Integrated Development Environment (IDE).

 In this section, we'll explain how to set up a Plugins SDK.
 We'll also discuss